 Back pain is a common reason for absence from work and doctor visits.
 Although back pain may be painful and uncomfortable, it is not usually serious.

 Even though back pain can affect people of any age, it is significantly more common among adults aged between 35 and 55 years.
-Experts say that back pain is associated with the way our bones, muscles and ligaments in our backs work together.
+Experts say that back pain is associated with the way our bones, muscles and ligaments in our backs work and connect together.

 Pain in the lower back may be linked to the bony lumbar spine, discs between the vertebrae, ligaments around the spine and discs, spinal cord and nerves, lower back muscles, abdomen and pelvic internal organs, and the skin around the lumbar area.
 Pain in the upper back may be due to disorders of the aorta, tumors in the chest, and spine inflammation.